sirhCC/Sentinel-ScannerRotator/README.md

 - If `js-yaml` is not installed in the environment, YAML parsing will be skipped and the loader will fall back to JSON/defaults.
 - By default, if a root config file exists it is used; otherwise `config/defaults.json` provides the built-in patterns.
 If you want a different merge behavior, tell me and I will change the loader to merge root config with defaults.

+CLI config flag

+- Use `--config <path>` to point the CLI at a specific config file or directory.
+If a file is provided, its directory is used as the base for config lookup.